geonetwork/doc/source/contributing/writing-documentation.rst

 Don’t introduce any new warnings
 --------------------------------

-When building the doc, Sphinx prints out warnings about broken links, syntax errors, ...
+When building the docs, Sphinx prints out warnings about broken links, syntax errors and so on.
 Don't introduce new ones.

 It’s best to delete the build directory and completely rebuild the docs,